aadlakha12/Churn-Prediction/README.md

 # Churn-Prediction

-Implemented an Artificical Neural Network to predict whether a customer will leave an organization or continue to stay with them.
+Implemented an Artificical Neural Network using Tensorflow to predict whether a customer will leave an organization or continue to stay with them.

 Used Churn Prediction Dataset.